 Red Haw's shady campground overlooks the beautiful lake.
-There are 80 camping units (58 with electrical hookups), paved roads, modern rest rooms, showers and a trailer dumping station.
+There are 76 camping units including electrical hookups, paved roads, modern rest rooms, showers and a trailer dumping station.
 A playground provides fun for little campers.
 A boat ramp is conveniently located near the campground.
 Advance campsite reservations can be made through the park reservation system .
-Half of the campsites are available on a first-come, first-serve basis.
+One third of the campsites are available on a first-come, first-serve basis.

 A multi-use trail around the lake offers a scenic view for hikers, bird watchers, snowmobilers, cross-country skiers, and other outdoor enthusiasts.

 Un-supervised swimming is available at the beach.